pycage/shellfish/doc/Main.md

 ## News

 ### May 2023
+* The new elements {@link server.RpcSession} and {@link html.RpcProxy} allow for a HTTP-based asynchronous RPC connection between client and server.
 * The method {@link html.Document#httpRequest} creates a HTTP request with progress monitoring.
 It acts as a replacement for the `fetch` command.
   The property `maxHttpRequests` limits the number of simultaneous HTTP requests.